 "It's essential citizens know their rights and responsibilities.
 They need to cooperate with the police, but they should also question the police," he said.
 "There are 36 police officers including me; that's not a lot of people.
 When you see an officer out on the street not engaged in something, I would encourage community members to go up and greet the officer and say you went to a meeting with Chief Pardini and he said I should introduce myself."

 Cordell has led numerous similar workshops around the Bay Area, but this was the first one she's done in San Mateo County.

 "It's my goal to bring the message to communities of color so that they know their responsibilities and rights," she said.
 "My heart is in East Palo Alto.
-My practice was on Bell and University for 6.5 years.
+My practice was on Bell and University for six and a half years.
 This community has some fantastic, talented young people, most of whom are people of color.
 There are big issues everywhere in the country about the police, and East Palo Alto is no different."

 "My belief is every kid in vulnerable communities should be exposed to this information and spend an hour with an informed person who can answer their questions," he said.
 "In every community of color and in every community that is economically disadvantaged, police can be perceived as occupying forces.
 The challenge is for community leaders to step up and educate the community so that they can demand the type of policing they want."